Caltech Submillimeter Observatory: History

-The CSO antenna, named the Leighton Telescope after the death of Robert Leighton in 1997, has a more precise surface than the CARMA array antennas, enabling it to make use of the superior Mauna Kea site by operating at higher frequencies.
-Heating elements were also added to the stand-off pins which support the hexagonal panels, to allow active control of the surface.
+The CSO antenna, renamed the Leighton Telescope after Robert Leighton's death in 1997, has a more precise surface than the CARMA array antennas, enabling it to make use of the superior Mauna Kea site by operating at higher frequencies.
+Heating elements were also added to the stand-off pins that support the hexagonal panels to allow active control of the surface.

-Before being deployed to Hawaii, both the antenna (without its dish) and the dome building were assembled on the Caltech campus, at the current site of the IPAC building, in order to ensure that the building and its shutter operated correctly.
+Before being deployed to Hawaii, both the antenna (without its dish) and the dome building were assembled on the Caltech campus, at the current site of the Infrared Processing and Analysis Center (IPAC) building in order to ensure that the building and its shutter operated correctly.
 Despite having assembled the building once on the Caltech campus, the construction contractor had difficulty re-assembling the building in the high altitude environment of Mauna Kea, and the contractor went bankrupt.
 After the bankruptcy Caltech staff had to supervise completion of the observatory construction.

 Operation

 The Horsehead Nebula, as seen in visible light on the left, and on the right as a false color image made from data taken at the CSO, of the intensity of the 230 GHz rotational transition of carbon monoxide.

 Throughout its nearly three decade operational lifetime, the CSO was funded primarily by the NSF.

 The University of Texas provided additional funding from the start of 1988 through the end of 2012.

 The CSO emphasized heterodyne receiver work, while the neighboring James Clerk Maxwell Telescope emphasized continuum detector observations.
 Most of the heterodyne receivers were built on the Caltech campus, and were placed at the Nasmyth focus.
 The University of Texas team built instruments for the CSO, including a re-imaging system which effectively converted the 10.4 meter telescope into a 1 meter off-axis telescope with a 3 arc minute wide beam at 492 GHz.
 This wide beam system was used to map the atomic carbon line at 492 GHz over large regions of the sky.
 The UT team also provided an 850 GHz receiver for the telescope's Cassegrain focus.

 In 1986, the CSO obtained official "first light" by producing a spectrum of the carbon monoxide J=2-1 line from the nearby starburst galaxy Messier 82 (although continuum detections of the Moon and some planets had been made earlier).

 The CSO and JCMT were combined to form the first submillimeter interferometer.
 The success of this experiment was important in pushing ahead the construction of the Submillimeter Array and the Atacama Large Millimeter Array interferometers.
 The CSO was also a part of the Event Horizon Telescope array during the early test observations which proved the feasibility of intercontinental mm-wave interferometry.